Have you ever lost sleep worrying about something that has yet to happen?

 How important is what you are worrying about on a scale of 1-10?
 If you gave it a 5 or less, ask yourself this question,”Since this thing I’m worried about isn’t super important, what is really driving the worry?”

-If you gave it a 5 or higher then it’s time to turn worry into a motivator to start taking action.
-To help, go back to the Take Back Control technique and ask yourself those questions.
+If you gave it a 5 or higher, then it’s time to turn worry into a motivator to start taking action.
+To help, go back to #5 the Take Back Control technique and ask yourself those questions.

-If you do not feel comfortable talking it out with a friend, family member, coach, or another trusted professional, try writing about it.
+If you do not feel comfortable talking your worry thoughts and emotions out with a friend, family member, coach, or another trusted professional, try writing about it.
 Get it all out on paper and then throw the paper away.

 Writing about your future-related worry takes the charge out of it and creates more clarity and awareness.